Pipeline Stages & Configuration | FieldCamp

 Defines what happens to related records when a request is deleted:

-- Hard delete — permanently removes related records (cannot be recovered)
+- Hard delete — permanently removes related records (line items, taxes)

-- Soft delete — marks related records as deleted but keeps them in the database for recovery
+- Soft delete — marks related records as deleted but keeps them recoverable

 Auto-Calculation